Open Source Data Catalog - List of 6 Popular Tools to Consider in 2023

-A data catalog helps users discover, understand, trust and collaborate on data.
-The initiative to deploy a data catalog tool is a sign of an organization leveling up towards getting rid of data silos and enabling data democratization.
-More often than not in the process of evaluating the market for data catalog tools, organizations consider both open-source data catalog tools and enterprise options.
+Data catalogs help users find, comprehend, trust, and work together on data.
+Deploying a data catalog tool is a sign that an organization is taking steps to break down data silos and enable data democratization.
+When evaluating the market for data catalog tools, organizations usually consider both open-source and enterprise options.

 A few years back, the biggest tech companies built their own data discovery and cataloging solutions that address their peculiar workflows and use cases.
 They also naturally worked towards innovating & solving the universal challenges of data teams - to discover, trust and understand their data.
 Most of these companies eventually open-sourced their data catalog software for external teams to build on top of them.

-A list of the five most popular open-source data catalog tools in 2022:
+List of the 6 most popular open-source data catalog tools in 2023.

 Apache Atlas is an open-source metadata management tool and governance platform that was incubated by Hortonworks under the umbrella of the Data Governance Initiative.